genevaers/Workbench/docs/about.markdown

 # About this website

-This is a website about the demo for GenevaERS.
+This is a website about the Workbench for GenevaERS.

 This is a draft version that is being updated.